 This is a career program designed for students to go directly into the labor market upon completion.
-Although some of the courses in this program will transfer to fouryear institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.
+Although some of the courses in this program will transfer to four-year institutions, this program is not designed to be a transfer program of study; therefore, it is not subject to the terms and conditions of STARS.

-ltem # Title Credits
+Item # Title Credits:

 BUS 188 Personal Development 3

 CIS 149 Introduction to Computers 3

 OAD 101 Beginning Keyboarding 3

 OAD 125 Word Processing 3

 BUS 215 or OAD 133 3

 WKO 107 or ORI 101 1

-Semester Two

-ltem # Title Credits
+Item # Title Credits:

 ENG 101 English Composition I 3

 OAD 103 Intermediate Keyboarding 3

 OAD 138 Records/Information 3

 Management

 OAD 230 Computerized Desktop Publishing g3

 MTH 116 or MTH 100 3

 Humanities and Fine Arts Elective 3

 (T)

-ltem # Title Credits
+Item # Title Credits:

 OAD 127 Business Law 3

 OAD 135 Financial Record Keeping 3

 OAD 233 Trends in Office Technology 3

 BUS or OAD Elective 3

 BUS or OAD Elective 3

 Math, Science, or Computer 3-4

 Science Elective